Naval Detachment K: Operations

 Naval Detachment K's primary task was harassing Soviet supply lines to Leningrad on southern Ladoga, where both Soviet and Allied produced food and munitions were delivered to the besieged residents of Leningrad.
-The unit also staged attacks on enemy bases and conducted limited landing operations on the shores of Lake Ladoga.
-Some smaller Soviet patrol boats and several barges delivering food to besieged Leningrad were attacked and sunk during 1942 and 1943.
-EFO also undertook offensive operations on the lake, such as the assault on Sukho island, but this was unsuccessful.
+The unit also conducted minelaying operations near enemy bases and limited landing operations on the shores of Lake Ladoga.
+However, the unit was unable to sink a single Soviet watercraft during its operation on Lake Ladoga.

+EFO also undertook offensive operations on the lake, such as the assault on Sukho Island, but this was unsuccessful.
 The Finnish Ladoga Flotilla also had clashed with the Soviet Ladoga Flotilla, and operated in Lake Ladoga from June 25, 1941, through November 4, 1944.

 Analysis

 The operations of the international flotilla were a failure.
 Torpedoes proved useless in the shallow waters of southern Lake Ladoga, where they frequently struck the bottom.
 Nor did their magnetic detonators work well against the wooden hulls of Soviet barges and patrol boats.
-The secondary armament of the MTBs also proved too light to seriously threaten Soviet gunboats.
-German mineboats turned out to have extremely unreliable engines, keeping them docked in port far longer than they spent on actual operations nor were their influence mines especially useful against mainly wooden hulled Soviet vessels.
+The secondary armament of Italian motor torpedo boats also proved too light to seriously threaten Soviet gunboats.
+German KM-boats turned out to have extremely unreliable engines, keeping them docked in port far longer than they spent on actual operations nor were their influence mines especially useful against mainly wooden hulled Soviet vessels.